Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ripe tamarind with salt or chili salt is a favorite dish of many children in the river region.

 Behind my maternal grandparents' house, there were many mangrove trees.
 My mother told me that back then, the land behind my maternal grandparents' house was wild, so there were many mangrove trees.
 Around June and July, when the mangrove trees were ripe, my mother would pick the mangrove trees to cook sour soup for the whole family to eat.
 When we grew up, my sisters and I got to enjoy this dish because there were still many mangrove trees in my maternal grandparents' house.
-The mangrove sour soup is rustic but goes well with rice, especially when eaten with braised fish.
+The sour soup with mangrove trees is simple but goes well with rice, especially when eaten with braised fish.

 Ingredients for cooking sour soup are very simple.

-Delicious sour soup with catfish.
+Delicious sour soup with steamed catfish.

 Article and photos: THUY TIEN